 Associate Professor Julia Gatley

-Dr Julia Gatley is a graduate of Victoria University of Wellington and the University of Melbourne.
+Assoc Prof Julia Gatley is Head of the School of Architecture and Planning.
+She is a graduate of Victoria University of Wellington and the University of Melbourne.
 She is an architectural historian, and worked as a New Zealand Historic Places Trust conservation advisor and then as a lecturer at the University of Tasmania before taking up her position at the University of Auckland in 2006.
-She is a well-known writer on New Zealand architecture, having published four books with Auckland University Press: Vertical Living: The Architectural Centre and the Remaking of Wellington (with Paul Walker; 2014), Athfield Architects (2012), Group Architects: Towards a New Zealand Architecture (2010) and Long Live the Modern: New Zealand’s New Architecture, 1904-1984 (2008).
-Julia is past chair of DOCOMOMO New Zealand (2013-2016) and a recent (2012-2015) co-editor of Fabrications: The Journal of the Society of Architectural Historians, Australia and New Zealand.
-She is also a co-editor (with Lucy Treep) of the School of Architecture and Planning's centennial history, The Auckland School: 100 Years of Architecture and Planning, published in September 2017.
+She is a well-known writer on New Zealand architecture.
+Her books include:

 Research | Current